Progressive Pilgrimage

 There will be ATMs at the airport and you will likely pass hundreds as we travel.
 All ATMs will dispense local currency.
 If we’re in an area where multiple currencies are used (for example Ireland and N. Ireland), you may find ATMs that dispense both Euros and Pounds.

-Is it safe to travel inside Israel and Palestine?
+Is it safe to travel to Israel and Palestine?

 Yes, assuming that you take some precautions and pay attention to the world around you.